darkosancanin/naturaldatetime_web/readme.md

 Natural Date and Time was written as a hobby project as I was interested in learning more about natural language processing, I am also a big sports fan and was constantly converting between US time and Sydney time to find out when my favourite teams were playing and I was sick of using clunky drop-down list driven time conversion websites so I wrote this application.

-The site is up at http://www.naturaldateandtime.com
+I wrote the application back in 2012, but just recently updated the web site and deployed it again to AWS.
+The site is accessible at http://www.naturaldateandtime.com

 ## Screenshot
 ![Natural Date and Time](https://raw.githubusercontent.com/darkosancanin/naturaldatetime_web/master/images/screenshot.png)